 Structure & Funding Required for Replication

-Child First, Inc. has developed a framework for replication of the Child First model.
-Our intent is to integrate Child First into a wider early childhood system of care responsible for promoting the healthy development of young children and strengthening family capacity.
-These systems of care are usually delineated by geographic area or political jurisdiction (e.g., a state, county, or a large city).
+Child First, Inc. has developed a framework for replication of the Child First model that seeks to integrate Child First as part of a wider early childhood system of care promoting the healthy development of young children and strengthening family capacity.

 Child First Affiliate Agencies

 Most of the cost to implement Child First is at the agency level - for the staffing and related program operations costs.
-The State Lead Organization has responsibility for identifying and securing funding for a minimum of three years and works with Child First NPO on a long-term sustainability plan.
+Agencies in partnership with local and state champions have the responsibility for identifying and securing funding for a minimum of three years and developing a long-term sustainability plan.

-The typical implementation scenario is for an Affiliate Agency implementing Child First to commit to hiring four teams, each with a licensed, Master’s level Clinician and a Bachelor’s level Care Coordinator.
-A full time affiliate site Clinical Director/Supervisor oversees the program within the agency, provides the necessary reflective clinical and administrative supervision, and serves as the primary contact within the regional Child First Network.
-Costs will vary depending on local salaries and the geographic region to be served (affecting mileage and numbers served).
+The typical implementation scenario is for an affiliate agency implementing Child First to commit to hiring a minimum of four teams, each with a licensed, Master’s level Clinician and a Bachelor’s level Care Coordinator.
+A full-time affiliate site Clinical Director/Supervisor oversees the Child First program within the agency, provides the necessary reflective clinical and administrative supervision, and serves as the primary contact within the regional Child First Network.
+Costs will vary depending on local salaries and the nature of the geographic region to be served (affecting mileage and numbers served).

 Maternal Infant Early Childhood Home Visiting Initiative (MIECHV)

-This is an important source for establishing the Child First model in a new state.
+This is an important source for establishing and potentially sustaining the Child First model in a new state.
 Child First programs are eligible for this funding because Child First has been designated by Health and Human Services as one of the national, evidence-based home visiting models.
-Funding is targeted for high need communities as defined in state MIECHV plans.
-In Connecticut, MIECHV provides full or partial funding for eight affiliate sites.
-All states are receiving Formula funding through FY2015, with many receiving competitive funding as well.
-Reauthorization of MIECHV funding by Congress will be determined in 2015.

 State Agency Funding